DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 ### Downloading

-When clicking "Download File" in the Snippet under the Post, Maskbook will open the Landing Page.
+When clicking "Download File" in the Snippet under the Post, Mask Network will open the Landing Page.
 The Landing Page requests all active tabs in the browser to present the FileKey.
-Maskbook will receive this request and will provide the FileKey.
+Mask Network will receive this request and will provide the FileKey.

 The Landing Page gets the FileKey and tries verifying the given FileKey with <abbr title="HMAC-SHA256 hash">HH</abbr>.
 If it is correct, the Landing Page will download the <abbr title="Encrypted File">EF</abbr> from Arweave and will decrypt it.
 The visitor can then preview it and save it to the local machine.